Phil Mickelson: 2010: Third Masters win

-Remainder of 2010

 Mickelson, one of the favorites for the U.S. Open at Pebble Beach, shot 75 and 66 on Thursday and Friday to sit two shots off the lead.
 However, two weekend scores of 73 gave him a T4 finish.
 During the remainder of the 2010 season, Mickelson had multiple opportunities to become the number one player in the world rankings following the travails of Tiger Woods.
 However, a string of disappointing finishes by Mickelson saw the number one spot eventually go to Englishman Lee Westwood.

-In the days leading up to the PGA Championship at Whistling Straits, Mickelson announced he had been diagnosed with psoriatic arthritis.
-He added that he had started medical treatment and had become a vegetarian in hopes of aiding his recovery.
-He maintained that both his short- and long-term prognosis were good, that the condition should have no long-term effect on his golfing career, and that he felt well.
-He also stated that the arthritis may go into permanent remission after one year of medical treatment.
-He went on to finish the championship T12, five shots behind winner Martin Kaymer.

-2011
+2011–2013

 Mickelson started his 2011 season at the Farmers Insurance Open at Torrey Pines Golf Course.
 He shot 67–69–68 and was tied for the 54 hole lead with Bill Haas.
 Mickelson needed to hole out on the 18th hole for eagle from 74 yards to force a playoff with Bubba Watson.
 He hit it to 4 feet and Watson won the tournament.
 On April 3, Mickelson won the Shell Houston Open with a 20-under-par, three-stroke win over Scott Verplank.
 Mickelson rose to No. 3 in the world ranking, while Tiger Woods fell to No. 7.
 Mickelson had not been ranked above Woods since the week prior to the 1997 Masters Tournament.
 At The Open Championship, Mickelson recorded just his second top-ten finish in 18 tournaments by tying for second with Dustin Johnson.
 His front nine 30 put him briefly in a tie for the lead with eventual champion Darren Clarke.
 However, putting problems caused him to fade from contention toward the end, to finish in a tie for second place.